 Program members of the cross-disciplinary Cancer Prevention and Control Program, the largest program at the University of Arizona Cancer Center, conduct leading basic, clinical and population-based research into prevention, early detection, risk stratification and cancer control.
 Studies focus on risk factors—genetics, lifestyle, such as diet and physical activity levels, and environmental and occupational hazards—as well as identifying new genetic or blood-based markers of increased cancer risk, developing new preventative interventions and evaluating the efficacy and safety of chemoprevention agents in clinical investigations.

-Dr. David S. Alberts and the Skin Cancer Program Project research team continue their decades-long progress in the discovery and testing of new technologies and therapeutic strategies for skin cancer prevention.
-An exciting focus of the group led by Dr. Clara Curiel are advanced imaging modalities for whole skin scanning and mapping for use in patient screening and early detection.
+David Alberts, MD, and the Skin Cancer Program Project research team continue their decades-long progress in discovery and testing of new techniques and therapeutic strategies for skin cancer prevention.
+Clara Curiel, MD, is currently using advanced imaging modalities for whole skin scanning and mapping for use in patient screening and early detection.